Spatial-temporal Transformers for EEG Emotion Recognition: Introduction

-Regarding the above problems, we propose a novel EEG emotion transformer~(EeT) framework built exclusively on self-attention blocks.
-The variants of self-attention block include spatial attention~(S), time attention~(T), time attention after spatial attention~(S-T), and spatial attention joint time attention~(S+T).
+To deal with the mentioned issues, we present a fresh EEG emotion transformer~(EeT) framework built exclusively on self-attention blocks.
+The variants of self-attention block include spatial~(S) attention, temporal~(T) attention, sequential spatial-temporal~(S-T) attention and simultaneous spatial-temporal~(S+T) attention.
 The spatial attention is to learn the spatial structure information.
-The time attention is to learn the different contributions of different time slices.
-The time attention after spatial attention is to do one-by-one.
-The spatial attention joint time attention is to do two attention simultaneously.
-The S+T attention achieves the state-of-art performance which demonstrate that it is important to consider both temporal and spatial contributions at the same time.
+The temporal attention is to learn the correlation between EEG signals and emotional stimuli as well as temporal changes.
+The sequential spatial-temporal attention is to do spatial attention within the same time segment and temporal attention among different time segments in one sample.
+The simultaneous spatial-temporal attention is to do the two attention simultaneously.
+Experimental setups are elaborately picked to study the effects of spatial and temporal EEG signals on emotion recognition, and whether there is some correlation between the features of different channels at different time segments.